-Introduction to television studio directing.
-Emphasis on planning, rehearsing, set design, lighting and directing a variety of complex studio productions.
-The objective is to accumulate direction principles and techniques as applied to educational, entertainment and news programming.
+An Introduction to television directing with an emphasis on planning, rehearsing, set design, lighting, and directing a variety of complex production situations.
+The objective is to accumulate techniques and best practices, as applied to the media production industry, social media, and the Internet.
 PREREQUISITE(S): A grade of C or better in TVRA 230.
 Six hours each week.
-Formerly TR 238.